ISISComputingGroup/ibex_developers_manual/Developer-Updating.md

 ### Troubleshooting

+typing `git status` should not show unexpected changes being flagged.

 If you get errors, the most likely causes are:
 1. A file was renamed, but EPICS has not updated its Makefile dependency rules and is still looking for the old one
 2. A directory was renamed/deleted, but the original directory is still on your computer because it was not empty